 GEOL 153 Big Sky Geology: Montana (MAY)(4 semester hours).
 This course in geology is based in southwest Montana.
 Southwest Montana offers superb field exposures and is within driving distance of outstanding geological localities including Yellowstone National Park and Craters of the Moon National Monument.
 This course fulfills the physical science core requirement, and emphasizes outdoor, field-based investigation and learning.
 Students will be introduced to the breadth of geological study leading to responsible Christian appreciation and stewardship of Earth, including rocks and minerals, landforms and surficial processes, geological hazards, and natural resources.
 Field activities are an important part of each day and the field experience will complement morning lecture and lab activities.
 As a graded course, exams will cover lecture and text, and students will be required to complete lab assignments, construct a written field log, and choose a special field project.
 Not open to students who have completed Geology/Geography 120, Geology 151or Geology 112.
 NOTE: This 2-week Interim in May course begins immediately after spring commencement, and includes 4 on-campus, Thursday evening sessions (6-8pm) in April.
-Course dates: May 25 - June 8.
+Course dates: May 23 - June 6.
 Fee $1300.
 G. Van Kooten.
 Off campus.

 Study in Central America

-IDIS W47 Exploring Honduras Coast to Coast.
+IDIS W14 Exploring Honduras from Coast to Coast.
 This course provides students the opportunity to dig deep and see the many sides of Honduras.
-Students participate with dozens of Honduran cyclists in an 8-day trek from Honduras’ Atlantic coast in the North to the Pacific coast in the South.
-Traveling through 8 cities, students have the opportunity to learn about the issues of education in Honduras, to meet its best students and to hear what the Transform Honduras movement is doing to improve education around the country.
-Students also spend time immersed in Honduras’ history in the Mayan city of Copan, experience snorkeling in its beautiful coral reefs, spend a week living with Honduran families in a small town outside the capital, and hear from Honduran leaders in the nation’s capital to learn about the tough issues this Honduras is facing and what is being done to bring about change.
-This course may fulfill an elective in the IDS program.
+Students participate with dozens of Honduran cyclists in an 8-day trek from Honduras’ Atlantic cost in the North to the Pacific coast in the South.
+In 8 cities along the way, students have the opportunity to learn about the issues of education in Honduras, meet its best students and hear what the Transform Honduras movement is doing to improve education around the country.
+Students also spend time immersed in Honduras’ history in the Mayan city of Copan, experience snorkeling in its beautiful coral reefs, spend a week living with Honduran families in a small town outside the capital and hear from Honduran leaders in the nation’s capital to learn about the tough issues this Honduras is facing and what is being done to bring about change.
 This course will fulfill the CCE requirement.
-Course dates: January 3-27.
-Fee: $2947.
+Course dates: January 2-24.
+Fee: $2870.
 K. Ver Beek.
 Off campus.

-NURS W80 Belize: A Nursing Experience.
+NURS W60 Belize: A Nursing Experience.
 Immerse yourself in the health issues and nursing care of the people of the small developing country of Belize, Central America.
-Belize is both geographically and culturally diverse with mountains, rainforests and the largest coral reef in this hemisphere!
+Belize is both geographically and culturally diverse with mountains, rain-forests and the largest coral reef in this hemisphere!
 Explore health concerns and care strategies for a culturally, socially and economically varied nation of seven distinct groups including Creole, Mayan, Taiwanese, Garifuna and others.
-Nursing students have the opportunity to serve in community clinics, private hospitals, struggling government hospitals, mental health half-way houses and orphanages.
+Nursing students have the opportunity to serve in community clinics, private hospitals, struggling government hospitals, mental health half-way house & an orphanage.
 Students learn from local herbalists, traditional midwives and folk healers.
 Students take an excursion to Guatemala for 3 days to explore the contrast in health care and culture of these two developing countries.
 Students will also have the opportunity to live in a Mayan village absorbing the culture firsthand.
 Students learn about village health needs and the role of the traditional birthing assistant.
-This course may fulfill an elective in the IDS program.
-Prerequisites: Satisfactory completion of at least one semester of nursing courses and permission of the instructor.
-Course dates: January 7-27.
+Students meet four times in the fall to enhance preparation for this experience.
+Clinical experiences, cultural events, reflective discussion and informal lectures contribute to the learning in this interim.
+Course goals are that students demonstrate Christian nursing care, understand cultural health care and adapt nursing skills to a variety of settings.
+Prerequisites: Satisfactory completion of at least one semester of nursing courses and permission of the faculty.
+Course dates: January 6-26.
 Fee: $2990.
 R. Boss Potts.
 Off campus.